CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 if there are more contributors, they are indicated by the addition of "& __ more."
 Clicking on a contributor's name brings the user to the contributor's public profile.
 Clicking on "& __ more" brings the user to the overview page for the project/component/link.

-Below the list of contributors is a bar indicating the number of contributions.
-The bars are proportional to one another, meaning that the component with the most contributions to it is full, and every other bar is a percentage of that longest bar.
-Blue portions of the bar indicate contributions made by other users.
-Green portions indicate contributions made by the user themself.
-The number of contributions is listed below the bar—these numbers only account for contributions to that project/component/link, not the cumulative number of contributions to that element and its children.

 To the right of the element's title is a caret indicating that there is expandable content.
 Clicking the caret expands the element's information to include a "Recent Activity" section.
 In this section, on the left, are dates and times of logged actions.
 On the right is a description of each action.
 Only the three most recent actions are listed in the "Recent Activity" section.